Do you need to add a GDPR agreement to your forms? A GDPR agreement form field is essential if your website is used by people from the EU or the UK.

 At the top of the form builder, click the Embed button.

 You’ll see a popup open.
-We’ll click Create New Page here.
+We’ll click Create New Page here in order to embed the form in a separate new page.

 And finally, let’s type in a name for your page.